 This stylish bar is located inside of a downtown Austin parking garage, and they are mixing up some of the best craft cocktails in the city.
 The ambiance is secretive and swanky, like an upscale speakeasy.
 Order the Indian paintbrush when you go.

 This retro-inspired pool bar serves tropical tiki cocktails, refreshing frozen drinks and a great happy hour on their patio.
 Don’t miss the flamingo wallpaper in the bathroom.

 A revered downtown speakeasy housed in a former brothel on Historic Sixth Street.
 Cocktails are prepared at the bar or table-side by experienced bartenders.
 Featured cocktails change regularly with nods to old school classics and modern favorites.
 Table reservations for this cocktail bar are required before visiting.

 This local watering hole is a favorite of Austinites and visitors alike.
 They frequently have live music on the patio, and always have darn good drinks—many of which were inspired by Quentin Tarantino movies.
 If you and your party start feeling peckish, order one of the burgers or chicken sandwiches from the Golden Tiger food truck on-site.

 The White Horse

-Head over to this east side joint for a classic Texas honky-tonk, with live country bands every weekend and a late night taco truck.
+Throw on your party boots and head over to this east side joint for a classic Texas honky-tonk, with live country bands every weekend and a late night taco truck.